digital-asset/ex-repo-market/README.rst

 Several example trade files are included in the ``data/`` folder.

 The script will start a Sandbox and Navigator, and run all automation processes necessary, logging progress output to the terminal.

 The trades in the given trade file will load, and the system will pause, waiting for a command.

-Stop the system at any time by typing the interrupt character (Cntl-C) in the terminal window.
+Stop the system at any time by typing the interrupt character (Control-C) in both the ``start.sh`` and ``daml start`` terminal windows.

 Controlling the application
 ---------------------------